-- 24. During the reporting period, all new prosecutors were provided with one-on-one instruction and in-house training.
-Courses completed by prosecutors during the reporting period included ADF Legal Training Modules as well as general service courses including pre-requisite promotion courses. - 25.
-A range of training is provided in-house by prosecutors and other subject matter experts.
-This training assists in prosecutors meeting their mandatory continuing legal education requirements.
+- 29. During the reporting period, all new prosecutors were provided with one-on-one instruction and in-house training.
+Courses completed by prosecutors during the reporting period included mandatory ADF Legal Training Modules as well as general service courses including the pre-requisite promotion courses. - 30.
+In conjunction with continuing legal education subjects provided by the ACT Law Society, a range of training was also provided in-house by prosecutors and other subject matter experts.
+This training assisted prosecutors to meet their mandatory continuing legal education requirements.